Johnny Pearson: Top of the Pops

 Pearson first appeared on the BBC music show Top of the Pops in January 1965 playing piano with Sounds Orchestral on "Cast Your Fate to the Wind", which charted at the time.
 The following year in 1966, Pearson took charge of the Top of the Pops Orchestra, established after the Musicians' Union forbade miming on televised musical performances.
 By the summer of 1980, the Musicians' Union went on strike after budget cuts led to the BBC terminating several orchestras, including that of Top of the Pops.
 During the strike, Top of the Pops was off the air from June to August 1980.
 Pearson continued contributing to the programme until the 900th episode in the summer of 1981.
 Pearson's arrangement for the Top of the Pops Orchestra of Led Zeppelin's "Whole Lotta Love" was the theme tune to Top of the Pops for most of the 1970s.

 The Dusty Springfield TV Series

-During 1966, as well as Top of the Pops, Johnny Pearson worked and directed the orchestra for the Dusty Springfield shows which were recorded by the BBC, for television.
+During 1966, as well as Top of the Pops, Johnny Pearson worked and directed the orchestra for the Dusty Springfield shows which were produced and directed by Stanley Dorfman and recorded by the BBC, for television.
 It featured Johnny Pearson directing a full 32 piece orchestra.
 There were a total of twelve episodes made, six in 1966 and six in 1967.
 In recent years, the surviving nine episodes have been remastered and released as "Dusty Springfield Live at the BBC", on DVD.